aws-samples/amazon-redshift-udfs/stored-procedures/sp_cdc_DynamoDB_to_Redshift/ReadMe.md

 - The streaming data gets ingested as a JSON payload.
 This JSON data is processed into Redshift tables via a Stored Procedure.

 DynamoDB can stream multiple tables into a single stream.
 So, there will be one stream processed by Redshift to apply changes.
+On Redshift there is no need to write custom parsing procedures for each table.

 ### Pre-Requisites